Give me liberty or give me death!: Reception and aftermath

 According to Edmund Randolph, the convention sat in profound silence for several minutes after Henry's speech ended.
 George Mason, who later drafted the Virginia Declaration of Rights, said that the audience's passions were not their own after Henry had addressed them.
 Thomas Marshall told his son John Marshall, who later became Chief Justice of the United States, that the speech was "one of the boldest, vehement, and animated pieces of eloquence that had ever been delivered."
-Edward Carrington, listening by a window, was so affected by the speech that he requested to be buried there, and in "1810, he got his wish."
+Edward Carrington, listening by a window, was so affected by the speech that he requested to be buried there, and was after his death in 1810.

 Henry's speech ultimately swayed the convention, and it was resolved that the colony be "put into a posture of defence: and that Patrick Henry, Richard Henry Lee, Robert Carter Nicholas, Benjamin Harrison, Lemuel Riddick, George Washington, Adam Stephen, Andrew Lewis, William Christian, Edmund Pendleton, Thomas Jefferson and Isaac Zane, Esquires, be a committee to prepare a plan for the embodying arming and disciplining such a number of men as may be sufficient for that purpose."
 Despite this resolution, many moderate delegates remained uncertain where the resistance urged by Henry and other radicals would lead, and few counties formed independent militia companies at the urging of the convention.
 Nevertheless, Henry was named as chairman of the committee assigned to build a militia.

 A month later, Lord Dunmore, the governor of Virginia, ordered Royal Navy sailors to remove all stocks of gunpowder from the powder magazine at Williamsburg, Virginia.
 This flashpoint—later known as the Gunpowder Incident—became Virginia's equivalent of the Battle of Lexington.
 Upon learning of Dunmore's decision, Patrick Henry led his militia toward Williamsburg to force return of the gunpowder to the colony.
 The stand-off was resolved without conflict when a payment of £330 (equal to £ today) was made to Henry.
 Fearing for his safety, Dunmore retreated to a naval vessel, ending royal control of the colony.
 Henry became the independent state's first governor in July 1776.